flybywiresim/docs/docs/dev-corner/qa-process.md

 ### "Conclusions" Section

 Any notes you may have, the positives in the PR, and anything extra you would like to note for your report.
-You can ommit this section.
+You can omit this section.

 ### "Media" Section